luizgh/sigver_wiwd/Readme.md

 jupyter notebook
 ```

-Look for the notebook "interactive_example.ipynb"
+Look for the notebook "interactive_example.ipynb".
+You can also visualize it directly [here](https://github.com/luizgh/sigver_wiwd/blob/master/interactive_example.ipynb)